 Consider trade shows and conferences another valuable method to connect with corporate clients.
 Yes, they attend these events as customers.
 Yet they’re also setting up booths and running workshops.
 Introduce yourself so you’re on their radar for future projects.
 The Amex survey reported 42% of respondents found the most value in networking at trade shows.

 Business Marketing: Research is Key

 Two common themes of this guide are research and seeking advice from your competitors and target market.
 No steps of the marketing process should be completed entirely on your own, even if you’re a solopreneur.
 At the end of each stage, make sure there is sufficient data to support your conclusion.

 Your research may point you towards an unfamiliar or complicated channel, like Google AdWords.
-In this case, give yourself a reality check in terms of what you can and cannot accomplish on your own.
+In this case, give yourself a reality check regarding what you can and cannot accomplish independently.
 Choosing to outsource your most important marketing channel could be a critical decision in your business’s development.
 But no one knows your business better than you.
 Hence, you’ll have a direct role in every marketing strategy your business launches, regardless of the resources involved.